Industry News

 Smartevo makes it possible to centralise marketing content in a single tool.
 Teams can track projects in real time.

-This makes project management easier and allows validation workflows to be structured effectively.
-Teams have better visibility over content progress and can track each stage more easily.
+This makes project management easier and helps structure approval workflows effectively.
+Teams have better visibility of content progress and can track each stage more easily.

 The platform makes it possible to centralise feedback and structure approvals.
 Teams can collaborate effectively.